phalpern/WG21-halpern/destructive_move.md

 `::new(static_cast<void*>(to)) T(std::move(*from)); from->~T();`.
 This
 function may be overloaded, in the appropriate associated namespaces, for user-defined or library types.
-Such overloads shall achieve the postconditions described below, but are not required to use one of the two methods described here.
+Such overloads shall achieve the postconditions described below, but are not required to use either of the two methods described here.

-_Throws_: nothing unless the selected constructor or destructor for `T` throws.
+_Throws_: nothing unless the destructor or selected constructor for `T` throws.

 _Remark_: The expression within the `noexcept` clause is equivalent to
 `is_trivially_destructive_movable<T>::value ||`